royvandewater/rise-of-the-machines-talk/outline.md

     - devices that know what you want before you want it
     - a few examples could be:
     - when you walk into a room, turn the hue lights on
-    - when the temperature becomes cold outside, adjust the thermostat, and send notify me
+    - when the temperature becomes cold outside, adjust the thermostat, and notify me
     - when you walk into the conference room, turn lights on, put my presentation on the screen, notify my late coworkers
     - when your vital signs are showing issues, schedule an appointment with your doctor or notify a response unit
-  - a network of physical and virtual things
   - automation
     - IoT is about making things more efficient and automation plays a huge roll in that
     - Webster Dictionary defines automation to be "the technique of making an apparatus, a process, or a system operate automatically"